Pieter1254/league_ranking_script_py/README.md

      ```

 2. **Via String Input:**
    - Alternatively, you can provide the match results directly through the terminal.
-Enter each match result line-by-line, and type `done` when you're finished.
+Enter each match result line-by-line, and type `done` when you're finished on a new line.

+     Example:
+     ```
+     Team A 1, Team B 1
+     Team C 2, Team D 2
+     Team A 3, Team B 3
+     done
+     ```

 ### Usage:
 ```bash